 Checking and Savings Accounts

 Ally Bank offers a free checking account that pays interest, a combination that can be hard to find.
 Ally’s Interest Checking account pays 0.10% APY, but that rate jumps to 0.60% APY for deposits of $15,000 and up.
-Ally’s high-yield savings account is just as competitive, with no monthly maintenance fees and a 1.20% APY at the time the ranking was conducted; that rate has since increased and was 1.25% APY on Jan.
-4, 2018.
+Ally’s high-yield savings account is just as competitive, with no monthly maintenance fees and a 1.60% APY.
 The bank has no ATM fees nationwide if you use Allpoint ATMs, and it reimburses up to $10 per month in fees charged at any non-Allpoint ATM.

 Ally offers a range of CD products, each with different features and benefits, including some accounts with no fees.
-The 12-month CD had a rate of 1.35% APY at the time the ranking was conducted.
-On Jan.
-4, 2018, Ally’s High-Yield CD paid 1.55% APY for deposits of $5,000 or more, but that rate jumped to 1.70% APY for deposits of $25,000 or more.
-The innovative Raise Your Rate CD paid a 1.75% APY for either a two-year or a four-year term; if CD rates rise after you buy the product, you’re allowed to raise the rate one time during the two-year term, or twice during the four-year term.
+The 12-month CD had a rate of 2.10% APY.
+Ally’s High-Yield CD paid 1.85% APY for deposits of $5,000 or more, but that rate jumps to 2.00% APY for deposits of $25,000 or more, as of April 18, 2018.
+The innovative Raise Your Rate CD paid a 2.35% APY for either a two-year or a four-year term; if CD rates rise after you buy the product, you’re allowed to raise the rate one time during the two-year term, or twice during the four-year term.
 The No-Penalty CD allows free withdrawals six days after buying the product; on Jan.
-4, 2018, deposits of less than $5,000 earned 1.15% APY, and $25,000 deposits enjoyed a 1.60% APY.
+4, 2018, deposits of less than $5,000 earned 1.15% APY, and $25,000 deposits enjoyed a 1.50% APY.

 Customer Service Options and Education